UK Prime Minister Theresa May Claims Trump Told Her To Sue The EU

 During Friday’s joint press conference with Prime Minister May, Trump announced that he provided May with a suggestion concerning Brexit that she apparently found “too brutal.”

 When asked about this suggestion on Sunday, May told BBC, “He told me I should sue the E.U.
 Not go into negotiations, sue them.”
-May did not elaborate about what Trump exactly meant by this.
+May did not elaborate on what Trump exactly meant by this.

 Just last month, Former British Foreign Secretary Boris Johnson told BuzzFeed ahead of his resignation, “Imagine Trump doing Brexit.
 He’d go in bloody hard…There’d be all sorts of breakdowns, all sorts of chaos.
 Everyone would think he’d gone mad.”